REAR BRAKE TYPES

 NOTE: With the older brakes and brake adjusters you should back off the brake shoe adjustment before fitting the z-drums as you would with any new drums and then re-adjustment as you would normally.
 If the brake shoes are still too tight you can remove the shoes (if you know how) and file a tiny bit off the contact points at the ends to give you a little more leeway.

-With a the almost identical bolt pattern on both the Morgan drum and the Datsun Z-drum there are no excess holes left as in the earlier cars.
-That will leave you with a very "clean" result.
+With the almost identical bolt pattern on both the Morgan drum and the Datsun Z-drum there are no excess holes left as in the earlier cars.
+That will leave you with a comparatively "clean" result.

 1955 Plus 4